 - Transparent pricing.
 We provide information about the current price range in the market and its development via the Xeneta Shipping Index.

-- Our contracts with all three of the major shipping company alliances allow us to guarantee shipping on schedule – even in peak seasons.
+- Our contracts with all three of the major shipping company alliances allow us to ensure that your shipment stays on schedule – even in peak seasons.

 - FCL (full container load) | Loading of full containers